-I’ve noticed over the years there’s always something wrong no matter how right things seem at first.
-There is a seemingly endless supply of issues to fret over.
+Have you noticed how something always seems to be wrong no matter how right things appear initially?
+There is an apparently endless supply of issues to fret over.
 After we resolve our pressing life and death issues, you’d think we could relax and appreciate that victory.
 Alas, no sooner is one problem solved than we find another issue to fuss over.

-This may sound futile, but there is hope.
-It begins with recognizing that problems and questions are constant reality.
-As chapter 16 hints, Knowing the constant allows, allowing therefore impartial, Impartial therefore whole, whole therefore natural.
-This means accepting the fact that our innovative solutions and answers will always be short-lived.
+This may sound fatalistic, but there is hope.
+It begins with recognizing that problems and questions are the constant reality.
+Chapter 16 advises us, Knowing the constant allows, allowing therefore impartial, Impartial therefore whole, whole therefore natural.
+This means accepting the fact that our innovative solutions and answers will constantly be short-lived.
 The promise of permanency is merely another of Nature’s hoodwinks.
-Realizing this helps liberate emotion from expecting to find the perfect solution ‘out there’.
-With that, you can focus on the one constant problem you may actually have some dominion over.
-Buddha’s Four Noble Truths points to it, with the last truth being the only solution that rests completely in your hands… or rather your head.
+Realizing this helps liberate emotion from expecting to find any permanent or perfect solution to anything.
+With that, you can focus on the one constant problem you may actually have some control over.
+Buddha’s Four Noble Truths points the way, with the last truth being the only solution that rests in your hands… or rather in your head.

 (1) One important feature of the worry gene is that it drives us to worry about something no matter what.
 It is the perpetual version of Murphy’s Law.
 When we lack truly mountainous issues of survival to worry about, we make worrisome mountains out of any molehill in sight.
 The worry monster must be fed.
 This easily leads to neurotic stressful worry.
 Simply put, emotion is blindly irrational and readily stimulates the body and mind to respond as if being chased by lions.

-The beauty of focusing on the one constant problem is that no matter how much you toil you’ll always have room for improvement.
-That gives the worry gene something into which to sink its teeth.
+The beauty of focusing on one constant problem is that no matter how much you toil you’ll always have room for improvement.
+That gives the worry gene something to sanely and constantly sink its teeth into.

-(2) I consider the “pray” that Christ spoke about as being synonymous to Right Thought and Right State of Peaceful Mind, all of which rest upon Right Comprehension and Right Resolution.
+(2) I consider the “pray” that Christ spoke about as being synonymous to, and a simple summary of, the four: Right Thought, Right State of Peaceful Mind, Right Comprehension and Right Resolution.